Woody230/KotlinExtensions/README.md

 ## ktor-client
 Client side [Ktor](https://ktor.io/docs/getting-started-ktor-client.html) extensions.
+* `GenericTypeInfo` for enforcing the type of the reified usage of TypeInfo creation.

+## ktor-client-connectivity
-* `KtorConnectivityManager` for determining if an active connection is able to be established.
+* `Connectivity` for determining if an active connection is able to be established

 ## logging
 Logging wrapper around [Napier](https://github.com/AAkira/Napier).